Shopify/shopify-api-ruby/docs/usage/oauth.md

       value: auth_result[:cookie].value
     }

-    # Store the Session object if your app has a DB storage for session persistence
+    # Store the Session object if your app has a DB/file storage for session persistence
     # This session object could be retrieved later to make authenticated API requests to Shopify
     MyApp::SessionRepository.store_session(auth_result[:session])